Ḫartapus: Sources

+Neo-Assyrian sources do not mention Ḫartapus's kingdom, due to which there is little information about it.

 Dating

 The monuments of Ḫartapus show a discrepancy between their art style, which show Neo-Assyrian influence, and their palaeography, which reflects a style from the 13th century BCE.
 Additionally, Ḫartapus himself is not known outside of his own monuments and is not mentioned in Neo-Assyrian sources, which has led to significant debate regarding how to date Ḫartapus since the discovery of this king in the early 20th century AD.

 Early dating

 Due to the archaising features of the inscriptions of Ḫartapus which show significant similarities with the Hieroglyphic Luwian writing traditions of the Hittite Empire, as well as the typically Hittite name of his father Mursilis, his reign had previously been dated to the late 2nd millennium BCE: